Skip to content

 AFT’s Collaborative Biochar Efforts

-• Breaking Down Barriers to Biochar Adoption on Farms from Coast to Coast: A $4.5 million multi-partner Natural Resources Conservation Service (NRCS) Conservation Innovation Grant Soil Health Demonstration Trial titled will quantify the climate, environmental, social, and economic impacts of biochar applications on working farms in eight states, while addressing specific regional issues such as soil water dynamics, precision nitrogen management, soil microbial community structure, and soil carbon stock.
+• Breaking Down Barriers to Biochar Adoption on Farms from Coast to Coast: A $4.5 million multi-partner project funded by the Natural Resources Conservation Service (NRCS) Conservation Innovation Grant Soil Health Demonstration Trial leverages American Farmland Trust’s (AFT) regional programs and connections with farmers and implementation partners.
+This initiative engages AFT’s interdisciplinary national team and partners to overcome barriers to biochar and soil carbon amendment applications, especially within broader soil health management system transitions across the country.
+These systems include reducing tillage, increasing cover cropping, and optimizing nutrient management, among other practices.
+The project aims to quantify the climate, soil health, and other environmental, social, and economic impacts of biochar applications on working farms in eight states.
+It addresses specific regional issues such as soil water dynamics, precision nitrogen management, soil microbial community structure, soil health management for high-disturbance crops, PFAS mitigation, and soil carbon stock.
+Additionally, the project contributes to decision support tool improvements and fosters relationships between biochar producers and agricultural producers.

 • Convening and White Paper on Recommendations for Sustainable Biochar Research and Commercialization: Biochar has unrealized potential to increase soil carbon sequestration, reduce GHG gas emissions, and provide multiple synergistic benefits to farmers and the environment as part of soil health management systems, while also supporting the production of renewable, climate-neutral biofuels.
 To galvanize the necessary coordination to create a Pyrolysis-Biochar-Bioenergy Industry, the Foundation for Food & Agriculture Research (FFAR), the National Center for Appropriate Technology (NCAT), and American Farmland Trust (AFT) co-hosted a two-day virtual convening event on biochar research and commercialization.
 The convening recording is available at our Farmland Information Center, as well as the first of two companion whitepapers.
 The first represents a summary of the two-day event, as well as insights from subsequent stakeholder engagement.
 The second of two companion whitepapers provides initial recommendations for scaling up.

 • Initiative to build a National Biochar Decision Support Tool, GHG quantification, and educational resources.
-The USDA has provided funding to support the efforts of ARS scientists (PI: Dr. Kristin Trippe), in collaboration with AFT, (USBI), Washington State University, and Oregon State University to expand the geographic and functional range of the Pacific Northwest Biochar Atlas decision support tool from a regional tool to a national one and develop the ability to model the GHG benefits of biochar use.
-The project will produce a webinar series, live conversations, factsheets, gap analysis, and more, with resources to be hosted on AFT’s Farmland Information Center page, and training resources for USDA-NRCS staff.
+The USDA is providing funding to support the efforts of USDA-ARS scientists (PI: Dr. Kristin Trippe), in collaboration with AFT, US Biochar Initiative, Washington State University, and Oregon State University to expand the geographic and functional range of the Pacific Northwest Biochar Atlas decision support tool from a regional tool to a national one – the Beta version is available for testing in the tools section.
+The work is also improving on the ability to model the GHG benefits of biochar use, and hosting webinars as part of the Practical Implementation Webinar Series, live conversations, factsheets, gap analysis, and more, with resources to be hosted on AFT’s Farmland Information Center page, and training resources for USDA-NRCS staff.